Last Updated on February 28, 2022 by Anne-Sophie Reinhardt

 WIOA has several programs dedicated to providing workers with various career-related services.
 For example, the Adult Program is one of these programs.
 Briefly, it helps individuals 18 years and older find employment and develop their vocational skills.

 This program is aimed at low-income youth between the ages of 14 and 24.
-So, it helps them on the path towards successful careers by providing them with the necessary training and support.
+So, it helps them on the path toward successful careers by providing them with the necessary training and support.

 Persons over 18 years of age and workers laid off due to circumstances beyond their control are eligible for this program.
 It helps these individuals by offering them training.
 Moreover, it puts them in touch with employers looking for skilled workers who can contribute to the growth of their businesses.